 At the time of the 1870 federal census, Polly was living in Washington, Buchanan County, Iowa, with her brother John Vargason and his wife Betsey Dalton Vargason.

-Polly died in South Dakota on November 28, 1875, probably living with or near her daughter Hannah Howe Button and her son George Washington Howe.
-The Springfield Times for December 2, 1875, states, “Mrs. Howe, mother of George Howe, died last Sunday morning, of pneumonia, and was buried on Monday.
+Polly died in Dakota Territory on November 28, 1875, probably living with or near her daughter Hannah Howe Button and her son George Washington Howe.
+The Niobrara Pioneer, published in Niobrara, Knox County, Nebraska, on December 2, 1875, states that she died at Mineral Springs.
+The Springfield Times for December 2, 1875, says, “Mrs. Howe, mother of George Howe, died last Sunday morning, of pneumonia, and was buried on Monday.
 Brief services was held at the church in this village when the remains were deposited in our cemetery.”
 Polly is buried in Block 19, Lot 10, Grave 1, Springfield Cemetery, Bon Homme County, South Dakota.
 In the same lot are the graves of James Spangler, Mrs. James Spangler, and William H. Spangler.
 Her relationship to the Spanglers, if any, is still being sought.
 Descendants of George Washington Howe replaced her aging grave stone with a new one that is easily read.